Nature In Motion Home

 So the McGills are glad to share their experiences and photography with all of you.
 Check out Teresa's Soo Junction Journal page.
 Hope you enjoy!
 If you get a chance check out the Stewarts website

 www.trainandboattours.com or check them out on Facebook-Tahquamenon Falls Riverboat Tour and the Famous Toonerville Trolley Train Ride.
-The McGills will be sharing photos with them to use on their sites-so enjoy!
+The McGills share their photos with them to use on their sites-so enjoy!

-They like to think they are just ordinary people discovering extraordinary things in this wonderful State of Michigan that they call home.
-They hope to spread the word about what this amazing State has to offer from the Pictured Rock National Lakeshore, to the Bald Eagles that have made a spectacular comeback, to the mulitudes of other hidden treasures that their Great Lakes State has to offer.
-Check out more of Teresa's photos on www.flicker.com McGill's Nature in Motion
+Michael & Teresa like to think they are just ordinary people discovering extraordinary things in this wonderful State of Michigan that they call home.
+They hope to spread the word about what this amazing State has to offer from the Pictured Rock National Lakeshore, to the Bald Eagles that have made a spectacular comeback, to the multitudes of other hidden treasures that their Great Lakes State has to offer.
+Check out more of Teresa's photos on McGill's Nature in Motion on Facebook.

 The second photo is Michael filming the local Sandhills at Seney National Wildlife Refuge whom Teresa nicknamed Frik and Frak.

-The Bottom Row is of the Toonerville Trolley and a few of the black bear the McGills have been fortunate enough to photograph and film.
+The Bottom Row is of the Toonerville Trolley and a few of the black bears the McGills have been fortunate enough to photograph and film.

 To learn more about Seney National Wildlife Refuge visit them at